Casper-Guo/EECS-486-RMP-Webscrape/README.md

   - GraphQL approach (emailed API repo author)

   - Manually click the button ~500 times (unironically might be the fastest way)

+  - Keep making requests with https://www.ratemyprofessors.com/school?sid=[some number] and keep incrementing [some number] from 1 or something.
+Returns 8 professors ranked by teacher id (assigned upon professor profile creation), and then request more info about that professor with https://www.ratemyprofessors.com/professor?tid=[teacher id]

   - ?

 ## Proposed CSV schema based on JSON